 Hello everyone!
 I have just recently finished this book, Escape From Mr. Lemoncello’s Library by Chris Grabstein, and I’m super excited to talk about it!

 It’s a very different book from others I’ve read, so I can’t wait to share my thoughts!
-I also have some opinions on the movie adaption, but I’ll most likely do that another episode.
+I also have some opinions on the movie adaption, but I’ll most likely do that in another episode.
 Without further ado, let’s get onto the review!

 The Book Review Podcast

-Kyle rushes to do it, but it ends up, not being his best work.
+Kyle rushes to do it, but it is not his best work.
 One sentence?
 Wow.
 He tries to fix it, but his teacher says rules are rules.
 After lots of trouble, Kyle finds out he did get accepted!
 In the library, with 12 other kids, they have to complete challenges, solve puzzles, work together or separate to find out how to get out of the library.

 - The book is 304 pages long

 - There are 56 chapters in the book

 - I don’t believe this book has revived any awards, but I could be wrong

 - The publishing brand is Random House Book